Hatcheries in Georgia

 Cordele is a 160-acre hatchery located in Crisp County.
-There are 22 ponds that raise channel catfish, shoal bass, largemouth bass, white bass, striped bass, hybrid striped bass and goldfish.
+There are 22 ponds that raise channel catfish, shoal bass, largemouth bass, white bass, striped bass, and hybrid striped bass.
 Visitors can view this process with the best times being during the spring spawning and fall harvest activities.

 From Cordele: Travel approximately 1 mile West on Highway 280.
 Turn right on Fish Hatchery Road and go 1.5 miles to reach the hatchery.

 Bowens Mill Hatchery is located just south of the Wilcox/Ben Hill line in Ben Hill County.
 It is located 10 miles north of Fitzgerald on U.S. Highway 129.